 Christian Eduard Franke-Landwers Christoph Freiherr von Seckendorff

-The art gallery of Christian Eduard Franke-Landwers was founded in 1990 in Bamberg and started with a shop in the Karolinenstraße.
-After moving to larger premises on two floors in the Herrenstraße 1, the company was given the legal form of a GmbH (limited liability company).
-For more than 10 years, Christoph Freiherr von Seckendorff has as director been supporting the positive development of the trade with high-quality antiques, with a focus on 18th century furniture, 17th, 18th and early 19th century paintings as well as works of art in silver, porcelain and glass.
+The art trade of Christian Eduard Franke-Landwers was founded in 1990 in Bamberg and opened with a retail store in Karolinenstraße.
+After moving to larger premises on two floors in Herrenstraße 1, the company was given the legal form of a GmbH (limited liability company).
+For more than 10 years Christoph Freiherr von Seckendorff as managing director supports the positive development of the trade with high quality antiques, with focus on furniture of the 18th century, paintings of the 17th, 18th and early 19th century as well as old arts and crafts like silver, porcelain and glass.

 Objects from Christian Eduard Franke-Landwers Christoph Freiherr von Seckendorff

 Renaissance small bronze of Apollo - Venice, around 1600 - attributed to the workshop of Girolamo Campagna (1549-1617)